olviko/RssPercolator/README.md

             Patterns = new [] { "*" }
         },

-        // Include activity related to the specific project new FilterSettings
+        // Include posts with "Release" or "Version" keywords new FilterSettings
         {
             Action = FilterAction.Include,